sushanthkonka/hospital-management-system/README.md

-# Hospital Management System - Project Showcase
+# Hospital Management System - Project

 ## Overview
 This project is a prototype for a Hospital Management System (HMS) using a **microfrontend architecture**.
 The system consists of multiple React microfrontends, backed by .NET Core Web API services, and deployed on Microsoft Azure.